 Part of Next Level’s ethos is to help students learn how to write.
 It would be unhelpful (and unethical) for an instructor to simply direct changes to a paper, or worse, write it for the student.
-Our instructors are trained to teach actual writing skills (outlining, identifying a topic sentence, fleshing out a theme, creating a compelling thesis, etc.).
+Our instructors are trained to teach actual writing skills (outlining, identifying a topic sentence, fleshing out a theme, creating a compelling thesis, and working to a coherent conclusion).
 At Next Level our expert writing instructors know how to inspire students and generate enthusiasm about writing projects.

-At Next Level, we are prepared to work with students who have always struggled with writing and operate on more of a beginner level, all the way through to sophisticated, successful writers who simply need support refining a project.
+At Next Level, we are also work with students who have always struggled with writing and operate on more of a beginner level, all the way through to sophisticated, successful writers who simply need support refining or editing a project.

 Our instructors relish opportunities to create captivating assignments, particularly with input from their students.
 The more engaged a student is with a topic, the easier it becomes to remediate a particular weakness.
 Conversely, instructors can also assign uninteresting topics so students can practice ways to become (and sound on paper) more engaged when faced with a dull topic.